davidhubbard/tiva-ussh/i2clib/README.md

  1. Use the Tivaware DriverLib to initialize the hardware.
 It really does just fine at that.

- 2. You probably need to [understand i2c](#understanding-i2c) to make the next decision in your application.

- 3. Provide a base address.
+   a.
+Find the base address for the right i2c port.
 For example, I2C0_BASE, I2C1_BASE, I2C2_BASE, etc.

+   b.
+Reset the i2c hardware, wait for it to complete its reset, configure the pin functions, etc.
+      (This is all part of the Tivaware DriverLib initialization.)

+ 2. You probably want to [understand i2c](#understanding-i2c) to make the best decisions for your application design.

- 4. In Master mode, the address must be left-shifted by 1.
-The LSB or 1's bit is used to signal a read or write.
+ 3. In Master mode, the address you send must be left-shifted by 1.
+The LSB or 1's bit is used to signal a read or write, and is not available for addresses.
+In other words, i2c addresses can be viewed as 0-127 (before the left-shift by 1) which become only the even numbers 0-254 (after the left-shift by 1).

  5. In Master mode, only call `i2clib_m_send()` and `i2clib_m_recv()`.